Integrability of Kepler Billiards at Zero-Energy

 A Kepler billiard in the plane is the combination of a Kepler problem together with a piecewise-smooth curve, called the wall in the plane.
 The moving particle moves under the attraction of the Kepler center and gets reflected elastically when meeting the wall.

 The Hooke-Kepler correspondence, obtained e.g. via the Levi-Civita regularization \cite{LC} mapping has been noticed to extends to Kepler billiards in \cite{P}.
-Indeed the complex square mapping sends a pair of centrally-symmetric orbits of the Hooke problem to an orbit of the Kepler problem.
-Moreover the as the complex square mapping is conformal, it preserves the law of elastic reflection.
-Thus a Hooke billiard system in a centrally-symmetric domain is sent to a Kepler billiard system with two centrally-symmetric billiard orbits sent to one billiard orbit in the Kepler billiard.
+Indeed the complex square mapping sends a pair of centrally-symmetric orbits of the Hooke problem to an orbit of the Kepler problem. {Moreover, as the complex square mapping is conformal, it preserves angles.
+Thus the law of elastic reflection defined by the equality of the angles of incidence of reflection is preserved as well.} Thus a Hooke billiard system in a centrally-symmetric domain is sent to a Kepler billiard system, with a pair of centrally-symmetric billiard orbits sent to the same billiard orbit in the Kepler billiard.
 Vice versa, the pre-image of each Kepler billiard orbit is a pair of centrally-symmetric Hooke billiard orbits.
-Here the central-symmetry is defined with respect to reflection with respect to the Hooke center.
+Here the central-symmetry is defined with respect to the Hooke center.

 In \cite{TZ} we conjectured that if a Kepler billiard in the plane bounded by a smooth connected closed simple curve is integrable, then the bounding curve is an ellipse and the Kepler center is at one of the foci of this ellipse.
 In \cite{BCB}, this integrable rigidity result has been established for Kepler billiard inside an ellipse with sufficiently large energy.
 Recently this has been extended to closed centrally-symmetric or cyclic-rotational-symmetric convex domains bounded by analytic curves with sufficiently large energy \cite{BBBT}.
 Here we show that the conjecture holds at zero energy among a class of domains that we call $K$-convex domains.